tutyamxx/Pihole-BlacklistRegex-AutomaticAdd/README.md

 # PiHoleRegexAdder

+* Cool and useful collection of Pihole **Blacklist** Regex (Regular Expressions) that blocks a variety of unwanted things while surfing the web 🏄‍♂️
-* Safe to use by anyone Regex blockers for Pihole
+* Safe to use by anyone

 # How to run